adaptive-democracy/hopeful-path/book/theory/toward-verified-foundations.md

-this is as far as I want to go downward in the coordination function. with the presence of an arbitrary persistent constitution, beings are just left to argue about what the most optimal *next* constructions are, and of course we'll argue for further instantiations of common partial ownership and persistent democracy. since these persistent constitutions control the entire universal coordination function, they have the authority to instantiate any structure, such as common resource taxes, that the beings consider optimal.
+this is as far as I want to go downward in the coordination function. with the presence of an arbitrary persistent constitution, beings are just left to argue about what the most optimal *next* constructions are, and of course we'll argue for further instantiations of parital common ownership and persistent democracy. since these persistent constitutions control the entire universal coordination function, they have the authority to instantiate any structure, such as common resource taxes, that the beings consider optimal.